straorgau/policies/policies/CODE-OF-CONDUCT.md

 Examples of unacceptable conduct include:

-- bigoted harassment against person(s) of a marginalised group (e.g. homophobia, transphobia, misogyny);
+- bigoted harassment against person(s) of a marginalised group (e.g. racism, transphobia, misogyny);

 - breaches of confidentiality and/or privacy;